MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 head
 ++++

-`head <https://man.linuxde.net/head>`__ is the complementary of Tail command, as the name implies, it prints the top N number of data of the given input.
+`head <https://man.linuxde.net/head>`__ is the complementary of Tail command, it prints the top N number of data of the given input.
 By default, it prints the first 10 lines of the specified files.
 Often used option is ``-n num`` (Prints the first ‘num’ lines instead of first 10 lines. num is mandatory to be specified in command otherwise it displays an error).

 .. code-block:: console